0xluckycoder/sentiment-ai/README.md

 - [ ] - Get feedback about the review from public " was this review helpful ? / yes / no"
 - [ ] - Features
 - [ ] - Custom rating functionality (like in - https://eu.gymshark.com/products/gymshark-apex-t-shirt-black-onyx-grey-ss22)
+- [ ] - Allow users to send emails through the app to collect reviews from their customers
+  - only one user can leave a review for one email

 #### Home
 - Card